Accessing Object Storage Resources Across Tenancies

 Source Tenancy Policy Statements

-The source administrator creates policy statements that endorse a source IAM group allowed to manage resources in the destination tenancy.
+The source and target tenancy administrators create policy statements that endorse a source IAM group allowed to manage resources in the destination tenancy.

 Here's an example of a broad policy statement that endorses the IAM group StorageAdmins group to do anything with all Object Storage resources in any tenancy: